NivOzer/Damka/README.md

 # Damka
-A twist for beloved and renowned game Damka written in C#.
-Developed as a first year Object Oriented Progrmaing course's final project.
+The Famous game of checkers but with an odd twist ;) Developed as a first year final project in an OOP course.

 ## Features
-- [x] Spcial units like `Vertical King` and `Mine` with added functionality implemented by Inheritance
+- [x] Spcial units like `Vertical/Horizontal King` and `Mine` with added functionality implemented by Inheritance
 - [x] Managing objects (pieces) through `System.Collections.Generic` and Polymorphism
 - [x] Windows Form Application - event driven game design
-- [x] Fully operational game save/load achieved by Serialization
+- [x] Fully operational game save/load/restart achieved with Serialization